nickmura/rwc-exercises-lessons/lesson_06-USERAUTH-CRYPTO/index.md

 > What is the difference between user authentication and data authentication?

+User authentication is to ensure the integrity of a given user being valid which a wide range of cryptography and networking primitives can provide, where as, data authentication is to ensure the integrity of a given set of data being  valid and expected.
+Hash functions, MACs, etc.

 ## exercise-03

 > what is the most common form of general user-authentication?

+Username and password, password stored in database.
+Single-sign-on authentication is becoming more conventional by the day however user authentication for those applications (Google, Apple, Facebook, etc) are created with username and passwords

 ## exercise-04

 > Name a few fundamental problems with passwords.

+- Passwords can be brute-forced and cracked, which requires more robust or verbose password requirements for services

+- The more verbose the requirements have to be for a password, the less intuitive it is to authenticate a user, which potentially sacrafices the entire point of a password - to authenticate a user (if the user doesn't remem ber their password since it was so robust)
 ## exercise-05

 > Could you think of a real world example of a Single-sign on?